 This page details how you can email your complaint to Flannels about their involvement in the fur trade.
-Please help us urge them to permanently stop selling real fur and reinstate a fur-free policy.
+Please support our campaign by urging them to get with the times and enact a fur-free policy.

-Please keep all communication to Flannels lawful.
+Please keep all communication to Flannels polite and lawful.
 Thank you.

 To whom it concerns,